-The third cycle of higher education, leading to a PhD or to a Professional Doctorate in Engineering (PDEng), is offered only by research universities.
-A Professional Doctorate offered by hogescholen is currently being developed.
-The three engineering universities offer technological designer programmes leading to a Professional Doctorate in Engineering (PDEng).
+The third cycle of higher education, leading to a PhD, is offered only by research universities, while the three engineering universities offer technological designer programmes leading to an Engineering Doctorate (EngD).
+A Professional Doctorate offered by hogescholen is currently being piloted.